alerebal/recipes-front/README.md

 # RecipesAngular

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.3. and updated to angular 9.1.13
+I made this app because my wife is a cooking lover, has
+              many recipes, and was on a low calorie diet, and she needed a quick way to save and find all her recipes, because she does not have much time to cook due to her work.
+I will continue working to improve it, I like the result I have at this time.

 ## Development server